-This self-paced course on Mental Disability Issues in Juvenile and Family Law is presented by Michael Perlin and Heather Ellis Cucolo and focuses on four important topics.
+This program focuses on four important topics.
 First, learning why these issues are so critical to mental health professionals, advocates, lawyers and mediators whose work touches on any aspect of the family law system; Second, Considering the full range of issues related to custody (including issues specifically related to children with special needs), adoption, marriage dissolution, foster care, and domestic abuse and guardianships as they relate to persons with mental disabilities, including the special issues related to the role and scope of expert testimony; Third, Considering the full range of special issues related to juvenile commitments to psychiatric institutions, issues related to the criminal trials of juveniles with mental disabilities (including, but not limited to questions of competency and waiver), correctional facilities in which juveniles are housed, the role of problem-solving courts, and the application of international human rights principles to this area of the law; and Forth, Understand why it is important to consider the role of sanism and pretextuality in all aspects of this system, and the application of therapeutic jurisprudence to all questions.

 Clinicians and forensic mental health professionals who may evaluate individuals and/or testify in custody, marital dissolution, adoption, foster care cases, child abuse or guardianship cases and the psychiatric commitment of juveniles, trials of juveniles in the criminal or quasi-criminal processes, the placement of juveniles in correctional institutions, questions of competency of juveniles to proceed, and questions of waiver to “adult court.”
 Clinical mental health professionals who may provide mental health services in such cases and mediators who may sit on hearings in such cases.
 This training program is appropriate for beginner, intermediate, and advanced level clinicians.